-Which skills are you building and improving through the NOPM program?
-How are the courses and faculty and other program features helping you to develop your skills?
+Which skills did you build and improve through the NOPM program?
+How did the courses and faculty and other program features help you to develop your skills?

 As an early-career student, I knew I would need to gain practical skills to improve my marketability.
-The Capstone Project has been especially helpful in becoming a culminating experience to fine tune my consulting, team work, communication and critical thinking skills.
-The Nonprofit Management program is structured to create deliverables.
-I now have a portfolio of work I can share in my job search.
+The Capstone Project was a culminating experience that helped to fine tune my consulting, team work, communication and critical thinking skills.
+The M.S.
+Nonprofit Management program is structured to create deliverables.
+I now have a portfolio of work that I used in my job search.

-My Ethics professor, Erwin de Leon, introduced thought-provoking questions and issues that I believe should be explored more within nonprofits.
+My Ethics in the Nonprofit Sector professor, Dr. Erwin de Leon, introduced thought-provoking questions and issues that I believe should be explored more within nonprofits.
 For my final paper, I wrote about diversity, equity and inclusion programs in higher education.
 I explored how universities can create inclusive environments for students of color by building stronger, responsive communication systems.

 The Nonprofit Management program is structured to create deliverables.
-I now have a portfolio of work I can share in my job search."
+I now have a portfolio of work I used in my job search."

 Tell me more about your experiences through the HBCU Fellowship.
-How are the special networking opportunities, internships and other fellowship benefits assisting you in your educational and professional development?
+How did the special networking opportunities, internships and other fellowship benefits assist you in your educational and professional development?

 The Columbia HBCU Fellowship is truly a gem; it is the most rewarding component of my experience at the School of Professional Studies.
 The Columbia HBCU Fellowship effectively works with Student Advising, Student Life and the Career Design Lab to take care of the whole student.
 The fellowship creates an inclusive and responsive space for students while creating opportunities for students to explore and pursue their career interests, including assisting with obtaining internships and mentors.
 As an intern in the SPS Office of Student Life and a student in the Nonprofit Management program, I also gained unique experience in creating programs for students, including new program features for incoming HBCU Fellows.